Two hundred years ago, Arthur Schopenhauer wrote that "All

-Copernicus's writings, in which he claimed that the earth moves
+Copernicus's writings, in which he claimed that the earth moves around

-earth's orbital movement is accepted as "self-evident".
+movement is accepted as "self-evident".

-Unfortunately, child-rearing practices and beliefs in the areas
+Unfortunately, child-rearing practices and beliefs in the areas of

-was "self-evident" for generations now face ridicule and
+"self-evident" for generations now face ridicule and

 opposition.
 In earlier societies, a child's need to be close to his

 parents during both night and day was a "self-evident

 truth", and the obvious way to meet that need was to provide